datalayer/jupyter-ui/jep/README.md

 This JEP defines how React.js technology can be used to build user interfaces in Jupyter related projects.

-This covers the creation of a `ui-toolkit` focused on React.js `widgets` which can also be a basis for other frontend technologies like Vue.js or Svelte.
-On top of that toolkit, extended functionalites on how `reactivity` and `collaboration` are also discussed here, in relationship with [Jupyter Widgets](https://github.com/jupyter-widgets) and current JupyterLab RTC features.
+The deliverable will be the creation of a `ui-toolkit` focused on React.js `widgets` that can also be a basis for other frontend technologies like Vue.js or Svelte.
+On top of that toolkit, extended functionalites on how `reactivity` and `collaboration` are also discussed here and are out-of-scope of the deliverable.
+It makes sense to already discuss those last aspects in relationship with [Jupyter Widgets](https://github.com/jupyter-widgets) and the current JupyterLab Realtime collaboration features.

 # Motivation